firefox-devtools/debugger/README.md

 # Go to http://localhost:8000
 ```

+If you are having problems with setting breakpoints in the debugger, launch [Firefox Nightly](https://github.com/firefox-devtools/debugger/blob/master/docs/getting-setup.md#starting-firefox-nightly) instead of clicking on `Launch Firefox`.

 #### Next Steps

 - [`/claim`][cl] an [available] issue.
 If you get stuck, we'd be happy to [help].